All Episodes

 Incoming Senate Majority Leader Dingy Harry vows to make reforms of congressional earmarks a priority of his tenure, arguing that members need to be more transparent when they load pet projects for their districts into federal spending bills.

-Reed called funding for a construction of a bridge over the Colorado River, among other projects.
+Reed called funding for a construction of a bridge over the Colorado River, among other projects, incredibly good news for Nevada in a news release after passage of the 2005 transportation bill.

 What he didn't mention, though, is that just across the Colorado River is Arizona.

-And in Arizona, right across the bridge, Colorado River, Harry Reed owns 160 acres of land, several miles from a proposed bridge site, and that the bridge could add value to his real estate investment.
+And in Arizona, right across the bridge, Colorado River, Harry Reed owns 160 acres of land several miles from a proposed bridge site, and that the bridge could add value to his real estate investment.

-Went out there and got involved in earmarks and had a bridge built over the Colorado River to some land that he owns in Arizona.
+So here's Dingy Harry, who just last year, just last year, or yeah, 2005, went out there and got involved in earmarks and had a bridge built over the Colorado River to some land that he owns in Arizona that's going to be developed now because his bridge is there.

-And we need all this other week, we're going to have more accountability for people to get engaged in pork projects.
+More accountability for people to get engaged in pork projects.

 Now, of course, Dingy Harry denies any personal financial interest in his efforts to secure $18 million for this new bridge connecting Laughlin, Nevada with Bullhead City, Arizona.